 Hermanus, South Africa

 This is it if you need an excuse to visit the Riviera of the South.
-Hermanus is located at the southernmost point of the African continent, in beautiful Walker Bay, and its lovely coastline is graced with whale sightings directly from the shore.
+Hermanus is located in beautiful Walker Bay at the southernmost point of the African continent.
+Its lovely coastline is graced with whale sightings directly from the shore.

-Already a great tourist destination, the warm, shallow ocean water here attracts southern right whales during the mating and breeding season — May through December.
+Hermanus is a picturesque town that has seamlessly merged its rich cultural history with pristine natural beauty.
+Already a great tourist destination, the warm, shallow ocean water here attracts southern right whales during the mating and breeding season — June through November.

 You can walk along a 6-mile cliffside path to see adults and their calves at play.
 There are benches, telescopes, and lots of whale information along the way.
 Hermanus hosts an annual whale festival every year at the end of September, so that’s a great time to arrive.